jaminvanderberg/kindroid-image-scraper/README.md

 ### 3. **View Results**
    - The `output` directory will contain all the images with the prompts injected in the JPEG files.
    - Load these images into your favorite image cataloging program.
-I use DigiCam.
+I use DigiKam.